G

 How do you rank on Perplexity specifically?
 Allow PerplexityBot, keep content current and answer-first, cover the related follow-up questions, and earn consistent mentions so the engine trusts repeating you.
 Then track which questions cite you and close the gaps.

 Is optimizing for Perplexity different from ChatGPT?
 The core overlaps, but each engine sources differently.
-See our guide on getting cited in ChatGPT search for that engine's specifics, and the how to optimize for AI search playbook for the engine-agnostic workflow.
+See our guide on getting cited in ChatGPT search for that engine's specifics, ChatGPT vs Perplexity for how their retrieval and citations differ, and the how to optimize for AI search playbook for the engine-agnostic workflow.

-Geotoolbox's free Content Analyzer checks whether the major AI crawlers, PerplexityBot included, can fetch your page and grades how citable it is.
-Confirm the gate is open, make your pages the current, well-sourced answer to the questions you want, and Perplexity's citation-first model does the rest.
+Geotoolbox's free AI Crawler Checker shows whether your robots.txt allows the major AI crawlers, PerplexityBot included (a WAF block needs a server-side check), and the paid Content Analyzer grades how citable your page is.
+Confirm the gate is open, make your pages the current, well-sourced answer to the questions you want, and you give Perplexity's citation-first model its best reason to pick you.

 Sources